 July 11-19, concert on July 18

-Music Director of Chicago’s Music of the Baroque since 2002 and also Artistic Director of Opera at London’s Royal Academy of Music, Jane Glover made her professional debut at the Wexford Festival in 1975, conducting her own edition of Cavalli’s L’Eritrea.
-She joined Glyndebourne in 1979 and was Music Director of the Glyndebourne Touring Opera from 1981 to 1985; and she was Artistic Director of the London Mozart Players from 1984 to 1991.
+Music Director of Chicago’s Music of the Baroque since 2002 and Artistic Director of Opera at London’s Royal Academy of Music, Jane Glover made her professional debut at the Wexford Festival in 1975, conducting her own edition of Cavalli’s L’Eritrea.
+She joined Glyndebourne in 1979 and was Music Director of the Glyndebourne Touring Opera from 1981 to 1985; she was Artistic Director of the London Mozart Players from 1984 to 1991.

 Her book, Mozart’s Women, was published, to great critical acclaim, in September 2005.
 It was nominated for both the Samuel Johnson Prize and the Whitbread Prize for Non-Fiction.
-She is currently writing a book on Handel.

 July 19-26, concert on July 25